 Gilbert's number 7 was retired by the New York Rangers on October 14, 1979, the first number to be retired by the Rangers.

 Rod Gilbert was elected to the Hockey Hall of Fame in 1982.

 In 1991, Rod Gilbert, along with Mike Ilitch were awarded The Lester Patrick Trophy for outstanding service to Hockey in the United States.

 In 2010, Rod Gilbert was awarded the Ellis Island Medal of Honor in recognition of his humanitarian efforts

-Gilbert still works for the New York Rangers organization, and has a golf tournament which helps out for diabetes research institute.
+Gilbert later worked for the New York Rangers organization, and had a golf tournament which helps out for the diabetes research institute.